New England Journal of Medicine June 11, 2015

 Setting

-Outcome Degree of disability at 90 days measured by the modified Rankin Scale (mRS) score.
+Outcome Severity of global disability at 90 days, assessed by an ordinal shift analysis of the modified Rankin Scale (mRS) scores.

 Study Limitations